 Implementation Tiers: The implementation tiers provide a status of the company’s current state of readiness.

-Centraleyes delivers streamlined, automated data collection and analysis, prioritized remediation guidance and real-time customized scoring to meet the NIST Privacy framework for companies protecting their customers PII and PHI.
-Centraleyes has mapped NIST Privacy back to its control inventory allowing to share data across multiple frameworks through the platform, which creates time savings, money savings and more accurate data.
-Through the Centraleyes platform organizations can gain full visibility to their cyber risk levels and compliance.
+Centraleyes’s risk management and compliance platform provides simplified, automated data collection and analysis, as well as prioritized remediation guidance and real-time customized scoring, to meet the NIST Privacy Framework for companies protecting their customer’s PII (Personally identifiable information) and PHI(Protected Health Information).
+Centraleyes has mapped NIST Privacy back to its extensive control inventory, allowing it to share data across multiple frameworks through the platform, which saves valuable time and money and supports more accurate data.